 IFIAR provides a forum for its Members to collaborate, share knowledge and learn about independent audit regulatory practices, experiences, challenges and developments - helping to advance their oversight capabilities and thereby contributing to sustainable improvements in global audit quality.
 Further, although IFIAR is not a regulator, IFIAR leverages the collective expertise, experience and perspectives of its Members to inform and influence key stakeholders with an interest in high audit quality.
 For example, while responsibility for improving audit quality rests with the GPPC networks and their member firms, IFIAR regularly engages with and challenges the GPPC networks to achieve higher quality audits.
-IFIAR's Annual Reports provide details on IFIAR's various initiatives aimed at promoting sustainable improvement in audit quality.
+Similarly, IFIAR uses the information gathered through the survey to inform our discussions with the international audit and ethics standard setters in order to promote high quality standards.
+IFIAR's Annual Reports provide details on IFIAR's various initiatives aimed at promoting maintainable improvement in audit quality.

-Of note, as part of its engagement, IFIAR's Global Audit Quality (GAQ) Working Group uses the results of the annual inspection findings surveys to monitor efforts of the GPPC networks to improve audit quality over time.
+As part of its engagement, IFIAR's Global Audit Quality (GAQ) Working Group uses the results of the annual inspection findings surveys to monitor efforts of the GPPC networks to improve audit quality over time.
 In 2019, the GAQ Working Group renewed an initiative challenging the GPPC networks to reduce the percentage of listed PIE audits inspected with one or more findings over a four year period between 2019 and 2023 (the "initiative").
-Twenty-five of IFIAR's Member jurisdictions are participating in this initiative.
+Approximately half of IFIAR's Member jurisdictions participate in this initiative.

 The GAQ Working Group and the GPPC networks have agreed that the aim for the initiative is for the GPPC member firms' collective performance in the participating jurisdictions to result in a reduction of at least 25% in the percentage of inspected audits with findings.
 The collective baseline for 2019 was 32%, and GPPC member firms are aiming for a collective percentage of inspected audits with findings of 24% or less by 2023, the end of the measurement period.
-The midpoint measurement year for the initiative is 2021, and the percentage of audits with at least one finding reported by the IFIAR Members participating in the initiative was 29%.
+IFIAR reports on the progress of the initiative every other year, with the midpoint measurement year being 2021, and, at that time, the percentage of audits with at least one finding reported by the IFIAR Members participating in the initiative was 29%.